ragardner/tksheet/DOCUMENTATION.md

     - `"end_move_columns"`
     - `"select"`
     - `"resize"`
+- For events `"begin_move_columns"`/`"begin_move_rows"` the point where columns/rows will be moved to will be under the `event_data` key `"value"`.
 - Key **`["sheetname"]`** is the [name given to the sheet widget on initialization](https://github.com/ragardner/tksheet/wiki/Version-6#initialization-options), useful if you have multiple sheets to determine which one emitted the event.
 - Key **`["cells"]["table"]`** if any table cells have been modified by cut, paste, delete, cell editors, dropdown boxes, checkboxes, undo or redo this will be a `dict` with `tuple` keys of `(data row index: int, data column index: int)` and the values will be the cell values at that location **prior** to the change.
 The `dict` will be empty if no such changes have taken place.
 - Key **`["cells"]["header"]`** if any header cells have been modified by cell editors, dropdown boxes, checkboxes, undo or redo this will be a `dict` with keys of `int: data column index` and the values will be the cell values at that location **prior** to the change.
 The `dict` will be empty if no such changes have taken place.
 - Key **`["cells"]["index"]`** if any index cells have been modified by cell editors, dropdown boxes, checkboxes, undo or redo this will be a `dict` with keys of `int: data column index` and the values will be the cell values at that location **prior** to the change.
 The `dict` will be empty if no such changes have taken place.
 - Key **`["moved"]["rows"]`** if any rows have been moved by dragging and dropping or undoing/redoing of dragging and dropping rows this will be a `dict` with the following keys:
-    - `{"old_indexes": tuple(), "new_indexes": tuple()}`
+    - `{"data": {old data index: new data index, ...}, "displayed": {old displayed index: new displayed index, ...}}`
-        - `"old_indexes"` will be a `tuple` of two values.
-These are the minimum and maximum indexes of where the rows used to be.
+        - `"data"` will be a `dict` where the keys are the old data indexes of the rows and the values are the data indexes they have moved to.
-        - `"new_indexes"` will be a `tuple` of two values.
-These are the minimum and maximum indexes of where the rows have moved to.
+        - `"displayed"` will be a `dict` where the keys are the old displayed indexes of the rows and the values are the displayed indexes they have moved to.
-        - The minimum and maximum indexes will always represent consecutive rows, without gaps.
-        - If no rows have been moved the `dict` will be empty.
+        - If no rows have been moved the `dict` under `["moved"]["rows"]` will be empty.
+    - For events `"begin_move_rows"` the point where rows will be moved to will be under the `event_data` key `"value"`.
 - Key **`["moved"]["columns"]`** if any columns have been moved by dragging and dropping or undoing/redoing of dragging and dropping columns this will be a `dict` with the following keys:
-    - `{"old_indexes": tuple(), "new_indexes": tuple()}`
+    - `{"data": {old data index: new data index, ...}, "displayed": {old displayed index: new displayed index, ...}}`
-        - `"old_indexes"` will be a `tuple` of two values.
-These are the minimum and maximum indexes of where the columns used to be.
+        - `"data"` will be a `dict` where the keys are the old data indexes of the columns and the values are the data indexes they have moved to.
-        - `"new_indexes"` will be a `tuple` of two values.
-These are the minimum and maximum indexes of where the columns have moved to.
+        - `"displayed"` will be a `dict` where the keys are the old displayed indexes of the columns and the values are the displayed indexes they have moved to.
-        - The minimum and maximum indexes will always represent consecutive columns, without gaps.
-        - If no columns have been moved the `dict` will be empty.
+        - If no columns have been moved the `dict` under `["moved"]["columns"]` will be empty.
+    - For events `"begin_move_columns"` the point where columns will be moved to will be under the `event_data` key `"value"`.
 - Key **`["added"]["rows"]`** if any rows have been added by the inbuilt popup menu insert rows or by a paste which expands the sheet then this will be a `dict` with the following keys:
     - `{"data_index": int, "displayed_index": int, "num": int, "displayed": []}`
         - `"data_index"` is an `int` representing the row where the rows were added in the data.